allbitsnbytes/gulp-asset-hash/README.md

 ### .hash(options)

-Hash filenames for files passed in based on the file's contents.
+Hash filenames and generate asset manifest file.
+Hash is based on file content so it only changes when the actual file changes.
+To disable generation of manifest file, set manifest option to false.

 ### .get(key)